Double2Proj/readme/README.md

 ### Badges
 Displays a players badges and the details about those badges.

+### Advent
+During December, you claim daily rewards on the Advent Calander.

 # Features
 BoarBot has many other features besides simply claiming a boar every day.
 You can read a bit more about them here.